Pregnancy Diet Hot Buttons: Mercury & Soy

 Personally, in my family, we do not eat much soy.
 We never have, and probably never will, since I have read enough to make me cautious and skeptical about soy’s place as a healthy food choice.
 In a bloggy nutshell, here’s a good overview of The Problem With Soy.
 (Go read it.
 I’ll wait.)

 So we do not substitute soy as a primary protein in our house.
 We don’t buy soy milk or soy ice cream or soy formula or soy cheese or oh my God what DON’T they make out of soy these days?
 If I do buy the occasional block of tofu or edamame or soy sauce, I always buy certified organic that is clearly marked as containing no GMOs (genetically modified organisms), thus at least removing one big personal concern of mine.
-Ezra likes frozen edamame beans, and tofu does make a nice toddler finger-food or binder for homemade veggie burger patties…but he also likes frozen peas and regular old black beans, and I’ve found that mashed lentils and/or ground oatmeal work just as well in those burger recipes.
+My second child, Ezra, likes frozen edamame beans, and tofu does make a nice toddler finger-food or binder for homemade veggie burger patties…but he also likes frozen peas and regular old black beans, and I’ve found that mashed lentils and/or ground oatmeal work just as well in those burger recipes.

 For non-meat-based meals, we usually opt for stews and curries with lots of beans and lentils — a nice Indian-style daal, served over rice or another grain, and even my mega-carnivore husband doesn’t see the point of adding meat substitute or soy crumbles or whatever the hell.
 Since we’re fortunate enough to be allergy-free, we eat a LOT of nuts for snacks.
 Cashews, almonds, walnuts — I buy them raw and unsalted and toast and/or mix them with dried fruit myself to avoid the crazy sodium/preservative levels found in a lot of commercially-packed trail mixes.